kingparra/hpfp/10_-_folds/notes.rst

 10.1 Folds
 ----------
 ..
 Can I come up with a better name than "fold"?
-Reconstruct : con- "together" + struere "to pile up".
-Rejoin : "unite again, unite after separation".
-Reassemble.
-Recombine.
-Respine.
+   Reconstruct.   con- "together" + struere "to pile up".
+   Rejoin.       "unite again, unite after separation".
+   Reassemble.   "bring or put together again, gather anew," Recombine.     com "with, together" + bini "two by two" Respine.

 In this chapter, we will: